lsmith77/symfony-docs/contributing/code_of_conduct/reporting_guidelines.rst

 The team will immediately meet to review the incident and determine:

   * What happened.
-  * Whether this event constitutes a code of conduct violation.
+  * Whether this event constitutes a Code of Conduct violation.
   * What kind of response is appropriate.

 If this is determined to be an ongoing incident or a threat to physical safety,